Commercial Building Inspection

 Preparation of Cost-to-Cure Estimates: Our initial commercial building reports do not include a cost to cure or any repair cost estimates.
 However, on request, these can be prepared to customers specifications.

-The level of expertise is also unmatched in the region, with Paul Duffau having formerly served as an ICC code-qualified special inspector, actively certified as a Commercial Property Inspection, dual-certified by ASHI and InterNACHI, and licensed in Washington and Montana.
+The level of expertise is also unmatched in the region.
+Paul Duffau has formerly served as an ICC code-qualified special inspector, is actively certified as a Commercial Property Inspector and International Code Council Building Inspector, certified by InterNACHI, and licensed in Washington and Montana..
 Idaho does not have any licensing requirements.
 He is also a former Chairman of the Home Inspector Licensing Advisory Board and a former member of the Washington State Building Code Council.

 Serving: Spokance, Pullman, Clarkston, Walla Walla, Pasco/Richland in Washington; Coeur D'Alene, Moscow, Lewiston, Boise in Idaho; Whitefish, Kalispell, Missoula, Butte, Bozeman, West Yellowstone, Gardiner in Montana.